devara46/digitasi/README.md

 - SOURCE: which is the folder path of the image that will be georeferenced.
 - COORD: which is the result file from *get_expanded_bounds.ipynb*.
 - RESULT: which is the path to the folder where the georeferenced image will be stored.
+- TEMP_FILE: folder path to save temporary file created during the process, will be deleted afterward.
+- EPSG: coordinate reference system used.

 ### Using Printed Coordinates

+### Move files into their respective location

+To automatically sort files, use *move_kode.ipynb* using the following parameter

+- SOURCE: path for source folder.
+- DEST: path for the result folder.
+- KEYMAP: excel file containing the reference id for each location, for example see *Map Kode SLS ST2023.xlsx*.

 ### Limitation